kavejo/TransportAgents/ReadMe.md

 In the example the domain used is acs.toniolo.cloud, and there is a a check on the sender matching a pre-defined list of senders (noreply@toniolo.cloud) that need to be re-routed.
 This can easily be updated to read from Active Directory (i.e. from the Configuration Partition) the list of sender addresses to re-route.

+## Logging information

+The sample contains two type of lggers, a text based that uses a hard-coded location ("F:\Transport Agents\<NameOfTheAgent>.log and one that rely on the Event Log.

+The preferred approach is to use the Evetn Log loggers, however note that the relevant Event source (matching the name of the Trasnport Agent class) has to be created manually.
+To do so, you can execute thw following command in an elevated prompt:
+	- New-EventLog -LogName Application -Source DomainReroutingAgent

 ## Notes
 More on Transport Agents can be found on https://learn.microsoft.com/en-us/exchange/mail-flow/transport-agents/transport-agents?view=exchserver-2019